Noraxx1/Nimling/README.md

 3. **Step 3: Open nimlings**
-    move to the `build` directory and then run nimlings from the terminal
+    move to the `build` directory and then run nimlings from the terminal if you did all good you should see the nimlings menu open.

-   You should see the version number printed on the screen if the installation was successful.